 How will you measure greenhouse gas emissions in your portfolio?

-The key trade-off is that we will need to let go of high-emitting investments and associated fund managers.
-However, shedding these riskier parts of our portfolio will set McKnight up to thrive during this energy transition and continue to be excellent stewards of our endowment.
+The key tradeoff is that we will need to let go of high-emitting investments and associated fund managers which will contribute to underperformance in certain market conditions.
+However, shedding elements of our portfolio with increasing long-term risk will set McKnight up to take advantage of this energy transition and continue to be excellent stewards of our endowment.

-What are some examples of climate-forward investments McKnight has made?
+What is an example of climate-forward investment McKnight has made?

 With a $100 million investment in 2014, McKnight partnered with Mellon to create a broad የካርቦን ውጤታማነት ስልት fund that puts fewer dollars in carbon-polluting firms and more in companies that are carbon-efficient.
-With about 1,000 holdings, the fund reduces the carbon intensity of its portfolio by 50% compared with its benchmark, all while outperforming the benchmark financially.
+With about 1,000 holdings, the fund reduces the carbon intensity of its portfolio by 50% compared with its benchmark, all while outperforming the benchmark financially over its eight years investing.
 A win-win.

 Why aren’t more foundations committing to net zero?

-Well, somebody has to be first!
-We’re grateful to our one foundation peer that has committed to net zero—David Rockefeller Fund—as they have been an important resource to us.
-We also appreciate that much larger asset owners—pension funds like CalSTRS and CalPERS and academic institutions like Harvard and University of Michigan—that have announced these long-term goals.
-We believe more foundations will make this crucial commitment in the coming months and years.
+Consulting with larger endowments and asset owners—pension funds like CalSTRS and CalPERS and academic institutions like Harvard and University of Michigan—provided comfort that we were well-positioned for net zero.
+Today we are serving as a similar resource, advisor, and collaborator to other U.S. foundations.
 As with impact investing, we believe our experience and transparency will be useful to others that are wrestling with how this moment calls us to act.